 Legatum Center – About

-The Legatum Center for Development and Entrepreneurship at MIT is a community for MIT students, faculty and departments who are passionate about improving lives through ethical entrepreneurial leadership in the developing world.
+The Legatum Center for Development and Entrepreneurship at MIT is a community for MIT students, faculty and departments who are passionate about improving lives through principled entrepreneurial leadership in the developing world.
 We are committed to providing education, funding and community resources that will equip our students with the skills, values and critical thinking they need to succeed as entrepreneurial change agents in the world.

 The capstone initiative at the Legatum Center is our competitive fellowship program.
 Each year we build a cohort of the most promising 20-25 students who are committed to building and scaling ventures in the developing world.
-We provide them with tuition, travel and prototyping support as well as access to mentors, special seminars and other cross-campus resources tailored to their educational and venture needs with a focus on ethical entrepreneurial leadership.
+We provide them with tuition, travel and prototyping support as well as access to mentors, special seminars and other cross-campus resources tailored to their educational and venture needs with a focus on principled entrepreneurial leadership.

 There are travel seed grants for students looking to explore and refine an idea in the developing world; grants are most commonly used to conduct primary market research, test business assumptions and run pilots on the ground.
 In collaboration with the Trust Center, we hold Entrepreneur in Residence office hours and workshops for those looking for mentorship and guidance.
 We also provide resources to enable ecosystem activities such as student club grants for conference and competitions related to our mission.
 In collaboration with other campus partners, including D-Lab, we run a campus-wide conference, Scaling Development Ventures.
 For faculty and research-oriented students, we have begun to offer research grants and student research assistantships focused on understanding and shaping the conditions for systems change.